 Financial Inflexibility and the Value Premium

-This paper tests whether and to what extent the value premium is induced by financial inflexibility.
+This paper tests whether and to what extent the value premium is induced by financial inflexibility risk.
 In this context, financial flexibility refers to the ability of a firm to alter investment expenditure to mitigate exogenous shocks, so as to generate a smooth dividend stream.
 Consistent with a literature that identifies three related sources of inflexibility, we create a composite inflexibility index, based on the proportion of fixed assets and measures of total leverage and financial constraints.
-A positive relation is documented between inflexibility and the book‐to‐market ratio, and between the returns of inflexible firms and value firms.
+A positive relation is documented between inflexibility and the book-to-market ratio, and between the returns of inflexible firms and value firms.
 However, the value premium retains explanatory power independent of inflexibility, suggesting that it is not a proxy for inflexibility alone.

 Suggested Citation: Suggested Citation